DjangoGirls/tutorial/en/django_start_project/README.md

 ```

-Now all you need to do is check that your website is running.
+Now you need to check that your website is running.
 Open your browser (Firefox, Chrome, Safari, Internet Explorer or whatever you use) and enter this address:

 {% filename %}browser{% endfilename %}
 ```
 http://127.0.0.1:8000/
 ```

-If you're using a Chromebook, you'll always visit your test server by accessing:
+If you're using a Chromebook and Cloud9, instead click the URL in the pop-up window that should have appeared in the upper right corner of the command window where the web server is running.
+The URL will look something like:

 {% filename %}browser{% endfilename %}
 ```
-https://django-girls-<your cloud9 username>.c9users.io
+https://<a bunch of letters and numbers>.vfs.cloud9.us-west-2.amazonaws.com
 ```

 Congratulations!
 You've just created your first website and run it using a web server!
 Isn't that awesome?